maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Permet connexions entrants</translation>

 ERR
-The translation is grammatically incorrect: it should be "Permet connexions entrants" → "Permet les connexions entrants" or more naturally "Permet connexions entrants" → "Permet connexions entrants".
-Also, the ampersand (&amp;) that marks the shortcut key is missing in the translation and must appear exactly once.
-Additionally, "entrants" should be "entrants" (masculine plural), but in Catalan the adjective should agree with "connexions", which is feminine plural, so it should be "entrants" → "entrants" is correct, but even better would be "entrants" → "entrants" or "entrants" → "entrants".
-More idiomatic would be "Permet les connexions entrants".
+- The accelerator ampersand (&) from the source is missing in the translation; it must appear exactly once.
+- Wording is slightly unnatural; “connexions d'entrada” is the more idiomatic Catalan.

 Correct translation:
-Permet les connexions entrants
+&Permetre connexions d'entrada
 ```

 <!-- cache_translation_check_ca_4254e3a8de95f75e47090999c7b25c878423c6ee26bd935b3aef4805f7af34a4 -->